ameedghanem/bitcoin-usd-app/README.md

 # Bitcoin-USD-App
 This is a simple web application which shows the user the price of the bitcoin in usd and the average price in the last 10 months.
 It also shows a scatter plot to demonstrate the decreases/increases of the price through these 10 months.

+## Prerequisties
+  jenkins (for using the jenkins file) docker (for building image and running)

 ## Installation
 ```